tjhindman/backend-string-assessment/README.md

 6. Copy/Paste the URL link to your PR as your assignment submission.

 # Extra Points:
-Feel free to edit the README.md (this very text itself) of this assignment and enhance it.
+Feel free to edit the README.md (this very text itself) of this assignment and break it.
 The README is the front-most facing page of your work, so it should make a good impression.
 As assigments get more complex, you will be expected to create READMEs with sufficient detail to capture all aspects of how your code is intended to be used: Cloning, dependencies, gotchas, quick-starts, deployment notes, etc.

 As a reference, see this:
 [README Best Practices template](https://github.com/jehna/readme-best-practices/blob/master/README-default.md)